spacetelescope/pandokia/doc/source/intro.rst

 (locally, we use nose and a home-grown system).
 When processing a directory tree, multiple test runners can be invoked concurrently, but only one test runner at a time will be invoked per directory.
-For concurrent runs, the various output files are gathered up into a single file for import.
+When running multiple tests concurrently, the system creates multiple log files.
+All the log files are imported into the database to obtain the full results.

 The importer processes a test result file and uses the information in it to update the various database tables.
 The missing test